-Informing the victims of their right to file criminal charges

-Availability of medical, counseling and support services

-• Remedies to prevent contact between a complainant and the accused (such as academic, transportation and working accommodations, if reasonably available.)
+- Informing the victims of their right to file criminal charges - Availability of medical, counseling and support services - Remedies to prevent contact between a complainant and the accused (such as academic, transportation and working accommodations, if reasonably available.)

-Students and employees requiring any of the above accommodations should contact Shawna Pabingwit, Title IX Coordinator.
-Her office is in Pilina Building Room 134 and she can be reached at (808) 984-3601 or via email at martinsh@hawaii.edu.
+Students and employees requiring any of the above accommodations may contact Title IX Coordinator, Shawna Pabingwit, at (808) 984-3601 or martinsh@hawaii.edu.
+Her office is in Pilina Building Room 121.